causaest/onrbooks/rbooks-online-extras.md

 11. Outstanding User Interfaces with Shiny, by David Granjon: https://unleash-shiny.rinterface.com/

 A book for experienced Shiny users you want to learn more about the underlying web technologies and apps custimisation.
 It was published by CRC Press in 2022 https://www.routledge.com/Outstanding-User-Interfaces-with-Shiny/Granjon/p/book/9780367643652.
 Still receives updates.

+12. Psychometrics in Exercises using R and RStudio: Textbook and data resource, by Anna Brown: https://bookdown.org/annabrown/psychometricsR/

+A textbook book on Psychometric techniques using R, with exercises based on real data (that can be dowloaded from https://annabrown.name/psychometricsR/).